UniGene: A detailed description of UniGene database

 Queries to UniGene are entered into a text box on any of the UniGene pages.
 Query terms can be, for example, the UniGene identifier, a gene name, a text term that is found somewhere in the UniGene record, or the accession number of an EST or gene sequence in the cluster.
 For example, the cluster entitled ‘‘A disintegrin and metalloprotease domain 10’’ that contains the sequence for human ADAM10 can be retrieved by entering ADAM10, disintegrin, AF009615 (the GenBank accession number of ADAM10), or H69859 (the GenBank accession number of an EST in the cluster).
 To query a specific part of the UniGene record, use the @ symbol.
 For example, @gene(symbol) looks for genes with the name of the symbol enclosed in the parentheses, @chr(num) searches for entries that map to chromosome num, @lib(id) returns entries in a cDNA library identified by id, and @pid(id) se- lects entries associated with a GenBank protein identifier id.

 The query results page contains a list of all UniGene clusters that match the query.
 Each cluster is identified by an identifier, a description, and a gene symbol, if available.
 Cluster identifiers are prefixed with Hs for Homo sapiens, Rn for Rattus norvegicus, Mm for Mus musculus, or Dn for Danio rerio.
 The descriptions of UniGene clusters are taken from LocusLink, if available, or from the title of a sequence in the cluster.
 The UniGene report page for each cluster links to data from other NCBI resources (Fig. 12.5).
 At the top of the page are links to LocusLink, which provides descriptive information about genetic loci (Pruitt et al., 2000), OMIM, a catalog of human genes and genetic disorders, and HomoloGene.
 Next are listed similarities between the translations of DNA sequences in the cluster and protein sequences from model organisms, including human, mouse, rat, fruit fly, and worm.
 The subsequent section describes relevant mapping information.
 It is followed by ‘‘expression information,’’ which lists the tissues from which the ESTs in the cluster have been created, along with links to the SAGE database.
 Sequences making up the cluster are listed next, along with a link to download these sequences.

-It is important to note that clusters that contain ESTs only (i.e., no mRNAs or annotated CDSs) will be missing some of these fields, such as LocusLink, OMIM, and mRNA/Gene links.
+Clusters that contain ESTs only (i.e., no mRNAs or annotated CDSs) will be missing some of these fields, such as LocusLink, OMIM, and mRNA/Gene links.
 UniGene titles for such clusters, such as ‘‘EST, weakly similar to ORF2 contains a reverse transcriptase domain [H. sapiens],’’ are derived from the title of a characterized protein with which the translated EST sequence aligns.
 The cluster title might be as simple as ‘‘EST’’ if the ESTs share no significant similarity with characterized proteins.